MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   And there is more ...

-  And **"The Ugly"** part goes on: this device must be created as a **child device** of the user app or driver, otherwise it will not be possible to use it.
+  And **"The Ugly"** part goes on: this device must be created as a **child device** of the your app or driver, otherwise it will not be possible to use it.

 - **A Rule Machine rule**